 We are working through a high volume of lists ahead of the start of Semester One teaching, therefore we are unable to give updates on the status of individual reading lists which have been sent for review.
 Please be assured we are processing lists by order of receipt and you will be notified once your list has been reviewed.

 Student Laptop Loan Service

-Library laptop loan periods have been extended and will continue to be until the campuses are open again.
-If you already have a laptop on loan this will be extended automatically, you will receive an automated email which will confirm when you need to return it.
+Library laptop loan periods have been extended, if you already have a laptop on loan this will be extended automatically, you will receive an automated email which will confirm when you need to return it.

-We are working in collaboration with our Student Success and Mobility colleagues to enable the continuation of the Laptop Loan Service.
-If you wish to borrow a laptop during this period of remote study, further information about how to request a laptop can be found here.
+We are working in collaboration with our Student Success and Mobility colleagues to enable the continuation of the Laptop Loan Service for those who cannot physically access a library.
+If you wish to borrow a laptop during this period of remote study, please see:

 We are tailoring resources to support your evidence needs.
 Please see our NHS Covid-19 page for links to clinical summaries, guidance and other tailored resources.